Mummy's Boys: Plot

-Phillip Browning (Frank M. Thomas), convinced that the mysterious deaths of ten of his colleagues is the result of a mummy's curse, hopes to avoid the fate of the others by returning King Pharatime's treasures to his tomb.
-Ditch diggers Stanley Wright (Bert Wheeler) and Aloysius C. Whittaker (Robert Woolsey) answer a newspaper advertisement to join Browning's Egyptian expedition.
-Whittaker presents himself (unconvincingly) as an Egyptian expert, and Wright—who is immediately attracted to Browning's daughter Mary (Barbara Pepper)—makes a poor impression because he suffers spells of forgetfulness that can be cured only by taking a nap.
+Phillip Browning, convinced that the mysterious deaths of ten of his colleagues is the result of a mummy's curse, hopes to avoid the fate of the others by returning King Pharatime's treasures to his tomb.
+Ditch diggers Stanley Wright and Aloysius C. Whittaker answer a newspaper advertisement to join Browning's Egyptian expedition.
+Whittaker presents himself (unconvincingly) as an Egyptian expert, and Wright—who is immediately attracted to Browning's daughter Mary—makes a poor impression because he suffers spells of forgetfulness that can be cured only by taking a nap.
 (This is a running gag throughout the film.)
 Browning hires them anyway.

-On board the ship to Egypt the next day the boys meet Sterling (Moroni Olsen), who is part of the expedition.
-Catfish (Willie Best), a stowaway, is invited to join the group after he mentions that he is from Cairo—although Whittaker and Wright later discover that he is from Cairo, Illinois.
+On board the ship to Egypt the next day the boys meet Sterling, who is part of the expedition.
+Catfish, a stowaway, is invited to join the group after he mentions that he is from Cairo—although Whittaker and Wright later discover that he is from Cairo, Illinois.
 After the group arrives at their hotel, Sterling disappears mysteriously and a threatening note is found.

 Soon after they arrive at their encampment, Whittaker, Wright and Mary awake to find Catfish tied up and everyone else gone.
 They find another threatening note in Browning's tent.
 They open Mr. Browning's instructions, which direct them to dig to the tomb entrance and place the boxes containing the treasures in the tomb.
 The three men dig until they have the entrance cleared, and start carrying the boxes into the tomb.
 The scene cuts to a secret room of the tomb, where Sterling has Browning tied up and gagged.
 Sterling reveals that he killed the other ten with a syringe containing undetectable poison, and plans to do the same to Browning, Mary, Whittaker and Wright.
 He leaves, but accidentally drops a diary, which Wright later picks up.